 The 4 Best Penny Stocks Trading for Less Than $5

 This article puts me in a tough situation.
 My team and I operate Peter Leeds Stock Picks, where we provide our best selections to subscribers who pay the annual fee.
 So, how is it fair to our loyal customers to provide others with the benefits of our analysis and research skills at no cost?

+Well here is my take - my team and I are specialists on penny stocks, those low-priced shares which are trading for less than $5.
 However, most of our selections go for much lower amounts, such as $1 or $2, and even some for as little as a few cents per share.

 We will discuss some of our favorite higher-priced penny stocks here for free, in this article.
 By keeping our focus on the higher-priced penny stocks, which trade for $4 per share or more, I think we can all benefit without upsetting anyone.

 Our best low-priced investment selections (as in those trading for a buck or two) will still be reserved for paying subscribers.
 I trust that this will be a fair solution for everyone.

 Now that we have the "housekeeping" out of the way, let's discuss some of the favorite penny stock picks of my team and I. We have not received a single penny in compensation or payment from any of these companies, nor are myself or any of my team members personally invested in the shares we discuss below, unless explicitly stated in the content.